 1.2.
 Choice of Method of Transport

-The Independent Courier may choose the Method of Transport that will be used in carrying out the Deliveries of Goods and that he enters in his Account.
+The Independent Courier may choose the Method of Transport that will be used in carrying out the Deliveries of Goods and that it enters in its Account.
 The Method of Transport must comply with all applicable legal requirements e.g. be in good working order, have a valid MOT certificate, tax and insurance and it is the Independent Courier's sole responsibility to ensure such compliance.
 The Method of Transport must also be in good operating condition.
-Maintenance operations on the Method of Transport, including the supply of fuel or, where applicable, battery charging, are the sole responsibility of the Independent Courier, which is its exclusive owner or user, and the Company shall not be liable for any compensation or financial contribution in this respect.
+Maintenance operations on the Method of Transport, including the supply of fuel or, where applicable, battery charging, are the sole responsibility of the Independent Courier, which is its exclusive owner or user, and the Company shall not be liable for any compensation or financial contribution in this respect or with respect to any damage caused to the Method of Transport.

-The Independent Courier must take out all appropriate insurances, to meet at least the minimum legal requirement (i.e. third party insurance) using his own resources and, subject to the provisions of Article 11 of these SC, it is the Independent Courier's sole responsibility to ensure this.
+The Independent Courier must take out all appropriate insurances, to meet at least the minimum legal requirement (i.e. third party insurance) using its own resources and, subject to the provisions of Article 12 of these SC, it is the Independent Courier's sole responsibility to ensure this.

-If the Independent Courier wishes to change Method of Transport, he must inform the Company via the Application, and communicate to it, where applicable, the necessary evidence in order that the Company can confirm the change.
-If the Independent Courier fails to meet the abovementioned requirements, he may not accept Delivery Requests from the Application until he has remedied the position.
+If the Independent Courier wishes to change the Method of Transport for a given Account, it must inform the Company via the Application or otherwise in writing, and communicate to it, where applicable, the necessary evidence in order that the Company can confirm the change.
+If the Independent Courier fails to meet the abovementioned requirements, it may not accept Delivery Requests from the Application until it has remedied the position.

-If he wishes to propose a motorised vehicle as Method of Transport, the Independent Courier must provide a copy of his driving licence, including evidence of the number of points remaining on his driving licence, and any other documentation and/or evidence which the Company may reasonably require.
+If the Independent Courier wishes to propose a motorised vehicle as Method of Transport, the Independent Courier must provide a copy of its driving licence, including evidence of the number of points remaining on its driving licence, and any other documentation and/or evidence which the Company may reasonably require.

-1.3 Biannual renewal of evidence required by the Company
+1.3 Biannual and pre-expiration renewal of evidence required by the Company

-The Independent Courier undertakes, without intervention of the Company, to communicate to it, every six (6) months, the documents mentioned in Article 1.1.1 of these SC for individuals, and in Article 1.1.2 of these SC for corporate entities, and to respond without delay to any request for communication by the Company of the said documents and/or any information or document necessary to execute these GCU.
+The Independent Courier undertakes, without intervention of the Company, to communicate to it, (i) every six (6) months, and (ii) at least one month prior to the expiration date of the documents, the documents mentioned in Article 1.1.1 of these SC for individuals, and in Article 1.1.2 of these SC for corporate entities, and to respond without delay to any request for communication by the Company of the said documents and/or any information or document necessary to execute these GCU.

 1.4.
 Offer of Delivery of Goods